bbauska/meta-react-basics/README.md

 because of something called **trans piling.**

-You can think of trans piling as a process of converting JSX to HTML and you\'ll learn more about this later.
+You can think of trans piling as a process of converting JSX to HTML and you&apos;ll learn more about this later.

 In this section you learned about functional components and how to create them in React.